kangluoyao/DreamReg/README.md

 - Many paths are placeholders such as `/path/to/...` and must be replaced manually.
 - Several data utilities call `.cuda()` directly, so GPU execution is assumed in parts of the pipeline.

-## Suggested Next Cleanup

-If you plan to keep developing this project, the most useful improvements would be:

-1. Add `requirements.txt` or `environment.yml`.
-2. Replace hard-coded paths with command-line arguments or YAML config files.
-3. Unify CAMUS and Prostate training/inference entry points.
-4. Document dataset download and expected folder structure.

 ## Citation

 The paper does not have a public online version yet.
 The citation entry will be updated after release.